surabhilata/ECLIPSE/README.md

 Download from Zenodo: https://doi.org/10.5281/zenodo.19119408

-These files are produced by Durairaj et al. (2023) — see the original paper: https://www.nature.com/articles/s41586-023-06622-3
+Note: These files are produced by Durairaj et al. (2023) — see the original paper: https://www.nature.com/articles/s41586-023-06622-3

 ---